 A list of Symbol Substitution ciphers

-This is fictional language made up of symbols that was created for Disney movie (Atlantis).
+This is a fictional language made up of symbols that were created for Disney movie (Atlantis).

 This one uses a mix of base 60 (also called sexagesimal) and base 10 (also called decimal).

 This is a code by alphanumeric substitution of the letters by an image.
 Images are connected to each other to form a maze.

 This is a special writing system for the blind which can also be described with numbers.